df15h-moddable/df15h-creation-engine/docs/ce/1_community/2_ce/expired6978.md

-- A contributor to xSE [common](https://github.com/ianpatt/common).
+- A contributor to Ian Patterson's xSE (all of them).